Vegan bacon sandwich

 This vegan bacon sandwich is easy to make and very satisfying especially when consumed al fresco, at the top of a mountain you’ve just ‘conquered’.
 Don’t get me wrong, I love movement and nature and hiking in general, but my absolutely favourite thing about it is a delicious lunch with a stunning view.
 That’s what I am all about.

 This vegan bacon sandwich is very simple to make.
-All you need to do is to slice some well pressed smoked tofu into thin slices and marinate it in a heady concoction of soy sauce, nutritional yeast, maple syrup and a few other simple ingredients to give rich salty, smoky and sweet flavour.
+All you need to do is to slice some well pressed smoked tofu into thin slices and marinate it in a heady concoction of soy sauce, nutritional yeast, maple syrup and a few other simple ingredients to give i a rich salty, smoky and sweet flavour.
 You can start marinating a day ahead but if you don’t have time 15 minutes will suffice.

 Then you briefly bake this tofu to perfection – you can also fry it but I like to keep things healthier – and then sandwich it between two slices of your favourite bread (I opted for seeded sourdough loaf).
 Pad this vegan bacon sandwich with creamy avocado, crispy gem baby lettuce leaves, good dollop of mayo and of spicy chilly jam and you will have the most taste buds pleasing sandwich.
 Sometimes I will also add a pickled cucumber slices although I didn’t this time.
 That’s it, it’s simple yet really satisfying and nourishing.
 I hope you’ll enjoy my take on a vegan bacon sandwich as much as I do.